api-platform/docs/core/operations.md

 That's it: your route is gone!

 ## Disabling ElasticSearch on Operations
 After enabling [Elasticsearch Support](elasticsearch.md) in your project, there may come a time you would prefer not to read your data from your Elasticsearch server and would rather fetch your data directly from your database.
 To achieve this, you can pass in a parameter to your api operation with the value `elasticsearch: true`.
-A simple example is below.
+For example:

 ```php
 <?php